 Have you ever watched a newscast with closed captioning?

 Closed-captioning technology has been available on every television since 1993.
 KVUE was among the first in the country to provide the service.
 The station provides the very same scripts read by the news anchors via closed captioning.
-Onion Creek Volkswagen and KVUE in partnership make this service available to the deaf and hard of hearing community.
+Austin Independent School District and KVUE in partnership make this service available to the deaf and hard of hearing community.

 As the anchor reads the prepared news story, an electronic version of the script is encoded into the signal KVUE broadcasts.
 The script contains every word of the written story, including comments made by those interviewed.
 Each KVUE weather forecast has prepared scripts to allow captioning to contain the same information the meteorologist speaks out loud.